Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 TypeInuit art, sculpture, engraving

-ImportanceMajor global collection
+ImportanceMajor world collection

 Architecture Museums as works of art